Personal Injury Law in Florida

 If your Florida personal injury lawsuit goes before a judge or jury, your legal team will be ready with a request for damages.
 In personal injury cases, there are three types of damage awards a court may order the defendant to pay to compensate you for the damage they inflicted.

-In Florida, there is no damage cap for personal injury cases on both economic and non-economic damages.
-However, the state does have a limit for punitive damages.
-Either three times the amount of compensatory damages or $500,000.
-Whichever is greater.
-Note that punitive damages are rare in personal injury cases.
+In Florida, there is no cap on economic or non-economic damages in personal injury cases.
+However, punitive damages are limited to the greater of either three times the compensatory damages or $500,000.
+It’s important to note that punitive damages are uncommon in personal injury cases.

 Statute of Limitations in Florida Personal Injury Law?